nasa/harmony-netcdf-to-zarr/README.md

 pyenv install 3.7.4
-pyenv virtualenv 3.7.4 harmony-ntz pyenv activate harmony-ntz pyenv local
+pyenv virtualenv 3.7.4 harmony-ntz pyenv activate harmony-ntz pyenv version > .python-version
 ```

 The last step above creates a local .python-version file which will be automatically activated when cd'ing into the
-directory if pyenv-virtualenv has been initialized.
+directory if pyenv-virtualenv has been initialized in your shell (See the pyenv-virtualenv docs linked above).

 Install project dependencies:
 ```
-pip3 install -r requirements/core.txt -r requirements/dev.txt
+pip install -r requirements/core.txt -r requirements/dev.txt
 ```

 ### Installing `harmony-service-lib-py` in Development Mode

 You may be concurrently developing on this service as well as the `harmony-service-lib-py`.
 If so, and you
-want to test changes to it along with this service, install the `harmony-service-lib-py in 'development mode'.
+want to test changes to it along with this service, install the `harmony-service-lib-py` in 'development mode'.
-If it has been cloned in a sibling directory, do so with:
+Install it using pip and the path to the local clone of the service library:

 ```
-pip3 install -e /path/to/harmony-service-lib-py
+pip install -e /path/to/harmony-service-lib-py
 ```

 Now any changes made to that local repo will be visible in this project when you run tests, etc.